ka-moamoa/facebit-ios/README.md

 ## Data Collection
-**NOTE**: In active development.
-The the time of writing, only Pressure and Temperature data is stored.

 Data is stored in a local SQLite database.
 Raw readings on the device are stored in a transactional table.
 To explore the database open the settings tab and select **Open SQL Database** (macOS) or **Share SQLite Database** (iOS).
 [SQLite DB Browser](https://sqlitebrowser.org/) is a free cross-platform application for interfacing with SQLite Databases.
 ![settings](resources/imgs/settings.png)